Estimated reading time: 11 minutes

 Here are six steps that any small business owner should take after finishing their website.
 These six steps can help you track your progress, get noticed, and get a leg up on the competition.

-Tip One: Double check your website
+Tip One: Double-check your website

-If your website sells products online, you will also want to test the shopping and checkout process.
-It is often best to ask a friend unfamiliar with the website to purchase a specific product.
-Watch them as they navigate the site, see how many clicks it takes them to find the particular product, and if the checkout process is cumbersome.
+Imagine paying for advertising for your website only to find out that everyone left the site due to broken links.
+Take the time and ensure that users who enter your website have a great experience and find the information they need within just a few clicks.
+If your website sells products online, test the shopping and checkout process.
+It is best to ask a friend unfamiliar with the website to purchase a specific product.
+Watch them as they navigate the site and see how many clicks it takes them to find the particular product, and if the checkout process is cumbersome.

 Tip Two: Set up website measurement tools